jpluscplusm/k8s-for-cf/README.md

-# Cloud Foundry for Kubernetes
+# Kubernetes for Cloud Foundry
 Cloud Foundry is an open source cloud platform as a service (PaaS) on which developers can build, deploy, run and scale applications.
-Cloud Foundry for Kubernetes (cf-for-k8s) is a Kubernetes native artifact to deploy Cloud Foundry on a Kubernetes cluster.
+Kubernetes for Cloud Foundry (k8s-for-cf) is a Cloud Foundry native artifact to deploy Kubernetes on a Cloud Foundry foundation.

 For more information on what Cloud Foundry is and how it can help developers build cloud native applications and platform operators to manage those apps at scale, please visit [cloudfoundry.org](https://cloudfoundry.org) and [docs.cloudfoundry.org](https://docs.cloudfoundry.org/)

 ## Getting Started
-See [Deploying CF for K8s](docs/deploy.md) to get your Cloud Foundry up and running on a Kubernetes cluster for development and testing purposes.
+See [Deploying K8s for CF](docs/deploy.md) to get your Kubernetes cluster up and running on a Cloud Foundry foundation for development and testing purposes.

 ## Contributing
 Please read [CONTRIBUTING.md](community/CONTRIBUTING.md) for details on the process for submitting pull requests to us.